kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 **Kubebench**

 Benchmarking is critical to identifying performance bottlenecks that slow development or waste expensive resources.
-To address these needs, Cisco has contributed an initial release of [Kubebench](https://github.com/kubeflow/kubebench), a framework for benchmarking ML workloads on Kubeflow.
+To address these needs, Cisco created [Kubebench](https://github.com/kubeflow/kubebench), a framework for benchmarking ML workloads on Kubeflow.

 **TFX Libraries**